dashingsoft/pyarmor/src/mechanism.md

 ```
     # Here is a simple case, show how to import obfuscated module
     # 'queens.py' from clear script 'hello.py'

     # Obfuscate module with command 'obfuscate'
     # The key is option 'disable-restrict-mode'
     python pyarmor.py obfuscate --src=examples/simple \
                                 --disable-restrict-mode=1 \
                                 --entry=hello.py \
                                 queens.py

     # After this command:
     #
     # The runtime files are in the output path 'dist'
     # Bootstrap code is inserted into hello.py', saved in 'dist'
     # The obfuscated module 'queens.py' is saved in 'dist'

     # Now run hello.py to import obfuscated module 'queens'
     cd dist
     python hello.py

 ```

 * Use command `init` to create project configured as package

 ```
     # Here is a typical case, show how clear script 'main.py'
     # imports obfuscated package 'mypkg'

-    # First create a project
+    # First create a project, configure as package
-    python pyarmor.py init --src=/PATH/TO/mypkg \
+    python pyarmor.py init --type=package \
+                           --src=/PATH/TO/mypkg \
                            --entry=/ABSOLUTE/PATH/TO/main.py \
                            projects/testpkg

-    # If there is __init__.py in the src path, the project will
-    # be configured as a package automatically.
+    # Now obfuscate scripts
     cd projects/mypkg

-    # If there is no __init__.py in the src path, use command 'config'
-    # to configure project as a package, uncomment the following line
-    # ./pyarmor config --obf-code-mode=wrap --is-package=1

-    # Now obfuscate scripts
     ./pyarmor build

     # After build:
     #
     # The runtime files are in the output path 'dist'
     # Bootstrap code is inserted into 'main.py', and saved in 'dist'
-    # The obfuscated scripts of package are in the subpath 'dist/mypkg
+    # The obfuscated scripts of package are in the subpath 'dist/mypkg'

     # Run main.py to import obfuscated package 'mypkg'
     cd dist
     python main.py

 ```

 # DEPRECATED Mode